azsuth/common_modules/README.md

 - Wrapper for Volley and Jackson
 - Set global default ObjectMapper with setDefaultObjectMapper(ObjectMapper defaultMapper)
 - Set global default RetryPolicy with setDefaultRetryPolicy(RetryPolicy retryPolicy)
-- Start a request with static VJRequest.request(TypeReference<T> responseType)
+- Start a request with static VJRequest.request, VJRequest.get or VJRequest.post
-	- Returns a RequestBuilder<T>
+	- Returns a RequestBuilder<T> or an intermidiate class to guide necessary parameters
-	- from(String url) and failure(Response.ErrorListener errorListener) are required
+	- request method, url, error listener and response type are required
 	- defaults for unset options:
-		- method: Request.Method.GET
 		- requestBody: null
 		- mapper: VJRequest.getDefaultMapper()
 		- retryPolicy: VJRequest.getDefaultRetryPolicy()